-You can read the full story of how I got into eating this way and how it has transformed by body, mind and life by reading My Primal Story below and feel free to check out my Instagram feed at the bottom of the page!
+You can read the full story of how I got into eating this way and how it has transformed by body, mind and life by reading My Primal Story below and feel free to check out my Instagram feed below!

 MY PRIMAL STORY

 This is an updated version of a post I originally posted at www.benlawprimal.uk on 24/08/2014.

 In May 2013 I bought a book called 'The 4 Hour Body' by Tim Ferris.
 I had previously bought the first book by Tim Ferris called 'The 4 Hour Work Week' which I really enjoyed, so for that reason I thought I would buy his next book.
 It definitely wasn't because I believed there was anything wrong with my body or the way I was eating and exercising.
 I had always had an interest in health and fitness but thought I was very fit and healthy.